moderntribe/moose/README.md

 The only major setup config you must do for slic is set the php-version to 8.0 since the default is 7.4.
 You can do this by running `slic php-version set 8.0`.

 Once Slic is installed, you can go to the project root and enter `slic here` telling slic that you want to run tests from this folder.
 Then run `slic use site` telling slic that you want to run the tests for the full site and not just a singular plugin or theme.
 Then you are ready to start testing by running `slic run wpunit`.
 You can exchange out the `wpunit` for any of the testing suites you would like to run (`wpunit`, `unit`, `functional`, or `acceptance`).

+## GitHub Actions

+We use GitHub Action as a CI for deployments, testing and many other features.
+To learn more about each action, checkout the [readme.md](.github/README.md) in that folder.

 ## Modern Tribe